Rukiyav/Customer-Support-Data-with-Google-Sheets/README.md

 *Project Description:
 --------------------
-*No. Of.
+%No. Of.
 Engineers: 1

-*Tool: Google sheets
+%Tool: Google sheets

 What Is This?
 ----------------